gyorilab/indra_cogex/src/indra_cogex/apps/chat_page/app/README.md

 ### Packaging `indralab-vue` for local install
 In the root of `indralab-vue`:

-- Run `npm run build`; this will create or update the `dist` directory (`dist` is the default name, other names might be set)
+- Run `npm run build`; this will create or update the `dist` directory (`dist` is the default name, another name might be set)
 - Run `npm pack`; this will package the project in tgz file that can be used as a standalone installation

 ### Installing indralab-vue locally

-In the root directory of the Vue chat app, i.e. `indra_cogex/apps/chat_page/app`, install the `indralab-vue` from the .tgz file:
+In the root directory of the Vue chat app, i.e. `indra_cogex/apps/chat_page/app`, install the `indralab-vue` from the .tgz file. _Note that the version number might be different._

 ```sh
 npm install /path/to/indralab-vue/indralab-vue-0.0.1.tgz
 ```

-_Note that the version number might be different._

 ### Importing components from `indralab-vue`